Doctoral study in the Dance Studies Programme

 The traditional PhD thesis is a formal piece of advanced research, with a final examined thesis of up to 100,000 words.
 Your thesis serves as a contribution to the field of dance research on both a local and international level.
 To find out more about the programme structure, entry requirements and start dates, visit Doctor of Philosophy (PhD).

-You can also consider completing your PhD with a creative practice component.
+You can also consider completing your PhD including Scholarly Creative Work.
 This allows you to submit a creative work and a written component as examinable work.
 There are some specific guidelines around the admission requirements and timing of the examination for creative works.
-To find out more about this option, visit PhD with a creative practice component.
+To find out more about this option, visit PhD including Scholarly Creative Work.

 We understand that supervisor quality and a strong candidate-supervisor relationship are very important when you decide where to undertake your doctoral study.